pgdogdev/docs/docs/features/load-balancer.md

 #### Round robin

-This strategy is often used in HTTP load balancers like nginx to route requests to hosts in the same order they appear in the configuration.
+This strategy is often used in HTTP load balancers, like nginx, to route requests to hosts in the same order they appear in the configuration.
 Each database receives exactly one query before the next one is used.

-This strategy makes the same assumptions as [least active connections](#least-active-connections), except it makes no attempt to bin pack the cluster with workload and distributes queries evenly.
+This strategy makes the same assumptions as [least active connections](#least-active-connections), except it makes no attempt to bin pack the cluster with workload, and distributes queries evenly.

-## Handle writes
+## Handling writes

 The load balancer can split read `SELECT` queries from write queries.
 This strategy is effective 99% of the time, since `SELECT` queries that write to the database are rare and are typically used for database maintenance.

+!!! note
+    `SELECT ...
+FOR UPDATE` is routed to the primary because it likely means the row is about to be updated.

-If PgDog detects that a query is _not_ a `SELECT`, like an `INSERT` or and `UPDATE`, and it's configuration contains a primary, that query will be sent to that database exclusively.
-This allows a PgDog deployment to proxy an entire PostgreSQL cluster without configuring separate read and write endpoints.
+If PgDog detects that a query is _not_ a `SELECT`, like an `INSERT` or and `UPDATE`, and it's configuration contains a primary, that query will be sent to primary.
+This allows a PgDog deployment to proxy an entire PostgreSQL cluster without creating separate read and write endpoints.

 ## Configuration